SohamBorate/Periodic-Table/README.md

 # Periodic Table
-Computer program to help me memorizing the periodic table.
+Computer program to help me memorize the periodic table.

 Written on a random Sunday.